

 Lecture recording faqs

-Workplace support Digital services Audio Visual, Simulation & Event Services Lecture recording faqs
+Workplace support Digital services Audio Visual & Event Services Lecture recording faqs

 General

-Can I control what is being captured in the lecture recording?
+Can I control what is being captured in the live stream/recording? keyboard_arrow_up

 You can: